orbitalquark/textadept/doc/manual/3_Compiling.md

     `redefinition of 'struct Sci_TextRange'`

-error, you will need to open `src/scintilla-st/include/Scintilla.h` and comment out the following lines (put `//` at the start of the line):
+error, you will need to open `src/scintilla/include/Scintilla.h` and comment out the following lines (put `//` at the start of the line):

     #define CharacterRange Sci_CharacterRange
     #define TextRange Sci_TextRange
     #define TextToFind Sci_TextToFind

-`src/scintilla-st/src/LexLPeg.cxx` may need to have `TextRange tr` changed to `Sci_TextRange tr` as well.